 Internal Conflict: The Quiet Engine of Middle Grade Stories

 If theme is the emotional truth of your story, and character arc is how that truth unfolds, then internal conflict is the quiet engine that keeps everything moving.
-It’s the tug‑of‑war inside your protagonist: the fear versus desire, the lie versus truth, the old self versus the emerging one.
+It’s the tug‑of‑war inside your protagonist: fear versus desire, the lie versus the truth, the old self versus the emerging one.

 What Is Internal Conflict?